- Date : 13/08/2020

 - Nearly 25 crore Jan Dhan accounts in the country, of which nearly 5.8 crore are zero-balance accounts.

-- 1 lakh accident insurance cover, and Rs.
+- The government plans to offer 1 lakh accident insurance cover, and Rs.
 30,000 life insurance cover for those who opened bank accounts before January 26th

 - 4% interest per annum on money deposit